-The fourth survey provided valuable insights into the natural hazards that pose the greatest risks to Bastrop and how the City can better prepare for and mitigate these challenges.
+The fourth survey provided valuable insights into the natural hazards that pose the greatest risks to Bastrop and how the city can better prepare for and mitigate these challenges.
 Respondents ranked wildfires as the greatest concern, followed by drought, flooding, severe storms, and winter storms.
-Wildfires were identified by the community as the most concerning issue.
+Wildfires received the highest weighted score of 4.34.
 Past severe weather events, including flooding, power losses, and damage from drought or windstorms, highlight the immediate impacts felt by the community.
 To reduce the effects of extreme heat, residents overwhelmingly supported creating more green spaces (75.56%) and planting more shade trees (73.33%).
 Many also called for enhanced communication during severe weather events, with suggestions for better outreach to those not using platforms like Facebook.
-Furthermore, survey respondents also highlighted environmental considerations, such as maintaining existing trees, protecting water sources, and reducing pollution, as key priorities for future planning.
+Furthermore, survey respondents also highlighted environmental considerations, such as maintaining existing trees, protecting water sources, and reducing pollution, as key areas for future planning.